danielbeeke/bundled.media/README.md

 - API hints should be inside the response, people might learn of this by opening endpoints in the console
 - We could offer consultancy for implementers with challenges working out how to implement DataSource correctly.
 - GitHub pages for the documentation
+- Levels of documentation
+  - Installation on a production server
+  - Installation for local development
+  - Usage of the endpoints
+  - Requirements for an integration / Developing an integration
+  - Scope of project, who is allowed to join, what kind of requirements do we have?
+  - Which organization back this product?
+  - Quality assurance

 ### Core implementation
 - The URL query should be transformed to an abstract Query which is then used to call the DataSource